zachallaun/datomic-cljs/README.md

 [com.zachallaun/datomic-cljs "TODO"]
 ```

-This will transitively include core.async, but you'll likely want to specify your own version; it's a fast-moving target.
+This will transitively include core.async, but you'll likely want to specify your own version since it's a fast-moving target.

 ## Minimum Viable Snippet